smart-doc-group/smart-doc-group.github.io/docs/plugins/gradle.md

 ```shell
 gradle smartdoc -Psmartdoc.configFile=src/main/resources/smart-doc.json
 ```
-From version `3.0.3` onwards, the configuration of dynamically configuring `configFile` in `build.gradle` is very simple, and the plugin has the ability to completely override it.
+From version `3.0.3`, dynamic configuration of the `configFile` via the command line is very simple, as the plugin is fully capable of overriding the `configFile` configuration item in `build.gradle`.
 ```groovy
 smartdoc {
     configFile =  file("src/main/resources/smart-doc.json")